Louisli0515/Financial-Markets-Yale-University-Coursea-Note/README.md

 * Market Order
 * Limit Order
 * Stop Loss Order: Market orders dangerous for thinly-traded stocks; ECNs may not allow market orders.

+### Government debt

+#### Carmen Reinhart on Sovereign Default

+* Public misunderstands default - rarely do governments repudiate entire debt.
+* More common is that governments inflate the currency.
+* Other hotspots for default today: Ukraine, Puerto Rico.

+#### Reinhart-Rogoff Tally of Defaults